OrangeC93/Book_Causal_Inference_What_If/Part1/Chapter6_Graphical_Representation_of_Causal_Effect.md

 In summary, two variables are (marginally) associated if one causes the other, or if they share common causes.
 Otherwise they will be (marginally) independent.

 ## 6.3 Causal diagrams and conditional independence
+Case1: Aspirin A affects the risk of heart disease Y because it reduces platelet aggregation B.
+- A->[B]->Y
+- Even though A and Y are marginally associated, A and Y are conditionally independent (unassociated) given B because the risk of heart disease is the same in the treated and the untreated within levels of B

+Case2: Suppose the investigator restricts the study to nonsmokers (L = 1)
+- [L]->A and [L]->Y
+- Even though A and Y are marginally associated, A and Y are conditionally independent given L because the risk of lung cancer is the same in the treated and the untreated within levels of L:

+Case3: Suppose that the investigators, who are interested in estimating the effect of haplotype A on smoking status Y , restricted the study population to individuals with heart disease (L = 1).
+- A->[L] and Y->[L]
+- A and Y are inversely associated conditionally on L = 1.

+Case4: A->L, Y->L, L->[C]
+- A and Y are also associated within levels of C because C is a common effect of A and Y